-Remote support and collaboration is essential to any enterprise.
-Vendors need access to your systems for maintenance, upgrades and monitoring.
+From an operational perspective, managing credentials for every customer is tedious and can delay support efforts.
+And if you don’t know already, remote support and collaboration are essential to any enterprise.
+Vendors need access to your systems for maintenance, upgrades, and monitoring.
 However, they don’t need unfettered access.

 Without these capabilities, security is weakened.
 Vendors could share or store privileged credentials insecurely.
 This feature also helps to prevent “leapfrogging”, or the process of a technician launching additional connections from within the initial target host.
 If the technician is never aware of their password, they are prevented from trying to log into other systems with the same account.

 Understanding best practices for managing network credentials is a critical element to the health of your company.
-You spend time, money, and resources to protect your network– don’t hand out the keys to the backdoor.
+You spend time, money, and resources to protect your network– don’t hand out the keys to the backdoor!

 To learn more about third-party remote access network threats and to see how vulnerable your network is to a third-party data breach, download our interactive checklist to learn more about how to maintain controls and implement least privileged access.